lyeoni/pretraining-for-language-understanding/README.md

 To accelerate model training with multiple GPU and use large model, what you have to do is to include `--multi_gpu` flag like belows.
 For more details, please check [here](https://github.com/lyeoni/pretraining-for-language-understanding/blob/master/parallel.py).

 #### Training Unidiretional LSTM Language Model
-This example code train unidirectional-LSTM model on the Wikipedia corpus using parallel training on a server with 8 * V100 GPUs.
+This example code trains unidirectional-LSTM model on the Wikipedia corpus using parallel training on 8 * V100 GPUs.

 ```
 $ python lm_trainer.py --train_corpus build_corpus/corpus.train.txt --vocab vocab.train.pkl --model_type LSTM --multi_gpu